-Seahawks position overview: Safety seems set heading into 2020 with mid-season addition of Quandre Diggs
+Seahawks position overview: Safety seems set heading into 2020 with addition of Quandre Diggs

 Contract situation: Three years left on four-year rookie deal.

-2019 number to know: Allowed a passer rating of 126.6 on 17 targets, according to PFR, including two touchdowns, in three regular season starts.
+2019 number to know: Allowed a passer rating of 126.6 on 17 targets, according to PFR, including two touchdowns, in three regular-season starts.

 Tedric Thompson